-These are common reactions to this exercise.
-The team will get a more nuanced idea of each other, and the exercise helps you to detect possible conflict areas.
-Turn differences into strengths in 7 easy steps!
+The benefits of setting out to discover the strengths of the team is that the team will get a more nuanced idea of each other, and the exercise will help you to detect possible areas of conflict.
+Turn the differences into strengths in these 7 simple steps and discover the strengths of your team.

 - Before the team enters the room, lay out the Dialoogle Magnum cards on the floor.